arduino/iot-client-py/README.md

 print(token.get("access_token"))
 ```

-In case of organization access, you can specify organization identifier specifying required header:
+In case of organization access, you can add organization identifier specifying required header:

 ```python